CIM Issues #6752

 [D Haynes, June 2024]

-Updated by Scott Coe about 1 month ago
+Updated by Scott Coe 7 months ago

 Per the modelling guide on the GitHub site: